cf27n/FollowerPlus/README.md

 # FollowerPlus
 Small plugin for Streets of Rogue that adds some extra functionality to followers for a more appealing follower-oriented playstyle.

 Currently in alpha.
-Primarily a concept project.
+Made for Streets of Rogue v95.

 <h2>Features</h2>
 Current: